 The study was based on four main premises.
 The first was that the noun-verb sentence patters used for instructional purposes would account for much of children's writing.
-Evertts9 found that the most frequently used patterns in written syntax at all grade levels from grades two to six were the subject-verb-object pattern and the subject-verb pattern.
-O'Donnell10, in a study of both oral and written syntax of children from grades kindergarten to seven, found that most of the main clauses in language production conform to the subject-verb to subject-verb-object patterns.
+Evertts found that the most frequently used patterns in written syntax at all grade levels from grades two to six were the subject-verb-object pattern and the subject-verb pattern.
+O'Donnell, in a study of both oral and written syntax of children from grades kindergarten to seven, found that most of the main clauses in language production conform to the subject-verb to subject-verb-object patterns.
 In fact, these two patterns accounted for approximately eighty percent of all T-units of the three younger groups of children.

-The second premise was that two of the most common errors found in children's writing (grades one through eight) were the omission of initial capital letters and the omission of terminal punctuation in their sentences.11
+The second premise was that two of the most common errors found in children's writing (grades one through eight) were the omission of initial capital letters and the omission of terminal punctuation in their sentences.
+11

 The third premise held that simple sentences are most common in narration.
-This premise was based on a study done with third grade children.12 Therefore, narrative writing was the preferred mode of writing used for examining the use of simple sentence structures.
+This premise was based on a study done with third grade children.
+Therefore, narrative writing was the preferred mode of writing used for examining the use of simple sentence structures.

-9Eldonna Evertts, The Nebraska Study of the Syntax of Children's Writing (-:ERIC Document Reproduction Service, ED 013 814, 1967), p.40.
+Eldonna Evertts, The Nebraska Study of the Syntax of Children's Writing (-: ERIC Document Reproduction Service, ED 013 814, 1967), p.40.

-10Roy C. O'Donnell, William J. Griffin and Raymond C. Norris, Syntax of Kindergarten and Elementary School Children: A Transformational Analysis (Champaign: National Council of Teachers of English, 1967), p.74.
+Roy C. O'Donnell, William J. Griffin and Raymond C. Norris, Syntax of Kindergarten and Elementary School Children: A Transformational Analysis (Champaign: National Council of Teachers of English, 1967), p.74.

-11Chet Mazur, Young Writers' Error Tendency.
+Chet Mazur, Young Writers' Error Tendency.

-12Louis V. Johnson, "Children's Writing in Three Forms of Composition," Elementary English 44 (March 1967), p.267.
+Louis V. Johnson, "Children's Writing in Three Forms of Composition," Elementary English 44 (March 1967), p.267.

-The fourth premise was the belief that the teaching of, and practice in using, particular sentence patterns would result in a greater production of these patterns in the children's narrative writings.
+of, and practice in using, particular sentence patterns would result in a greater production of these patterns in the children's narrative writings.
 This assumption was based on the studies done in sentence combining.
-Miller and Ney's study13 with grade four students resulted in a greater use of the structures practiced in their writing.
-Mellon14 and O'Hare15 showed how the procedures practiced by their students were utilized in their written sentences.
-It was hoped that the patterns taught in the present study could be meaningfully tabulated by the means of a modified T-unit16 ratio count.
+Miller and Ney's study with grade four students resulted in a greater use of the structures practiced in their writing.
+Mellon and O'Hare showed how the procedures practiced by their students were utilized in their written sentences.
+It was hoped that the patterns taught in the present study could be meaningfully tabulated by the means of a modified T-unit ratio count.